Facts About

 Alkmaar and Gouda are lovely Dutch cities.
 Their cheese markets are great to visit.
 There you will be amazed by all the huge wheels of cheese that are carried to the market.
 In Alkmaar this market happens every Friday and in Gouda every Thursday in summer.
 The first historic cheese market was held in Gouda in 1395.

 Flower bulb region or Bollenstreek: Vast flowerfields can be admired in North Holland.
-The Netherlands are famous for huge tulip fields and picturesque historic Dutch windmills.
+Netherlands is famous for huge tulip fields and picturesque historic Dutch windmills.
 Tulip blooming season is from mid to end April.
 Over 1.7 billion tulips are expected to bloom in spring all over the country!
-The annual flower parade with huge flower floats runs from Noordwijk to Haarlem; the next one is expected to take place on 17 April 2021.
+The annual flower parade in April displays huge flower floats that run from Noordwijk to Haarlem; the next one is expected to take place on 18 April 2026.

 Facts about the Netherlands